karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 TInt32 matrix = TInt32.ofShape(2, 2).row(10, 12).row(32, 42).done();
 ```
-*Note: the `row` method in the previous example does not exist yet in the actual NIO RFC and is an addendum to this
+*Note: the `row` method in the previous example does not exist in the previously presented `NdArray` interface
-RFC that can be consulted at the end of this document*
+and is an addendum to this RFC that can be consulted at the end of this document*

 Also, for convenience, nothing prevent us to have more factory methods in those classes, to allocate tensors
 of known shapes or to copy existing N-dimensional data into a new tensor.